BidMyListing

 In many states, you will get paid after completing the closing process.
 However, the time it takes to get those funds into your account will depend on several factors.
 These can include your property's location, type of funding, and whether you're working with a top real estate agent.

-What to Know About the Closing Day.
+What to Know About the Closing Day

 On closing day, the property sale is completed, the funds get transferred from the buyer to the seller, and the new owners take possession of the property.

-What Does the Seller Sign on Closing Day?
+What Does the Seller Sign On Closing Day?

 1. The Deed